 Kristine Williams, MD, MPH, is a pediatric primary care specialist, with 15 years’ experience in pediatric emergency medicine.

-Dr. Williams is accepting new patients and is currently located at:
+Dr. Williams is accepting new patients.
+Her practice, University Pediatric Associates, is located at:

 What happened in the course of schooling to influence you to choose your specialty?

 My interest in pediatrics goes way back.
 My father is a pediatric neurologist, so from a very early age I was exposed to medicine.
 I always loved being with kids and knew pediatric medicine was the direction I wanted to go during medical school and residency.

 My fellowship was in pediatric emergency medicine and I continued in that sub-specialty for about 15 years.
 It was a great time of my career because I loved taking care of kids with serious illnesses.
 I’m a problem-solver type of person and it was a perfect fit for me.

 Now I get to come back full circle to where my interest first started – caring for kids long-term.
 I enjoy developing relationships with children and their families.
 It’s been a very interesting and rewarding transition.

 How does your emergency medicine background help you now?

 Because of my experience in the emergency room, there are a lot of conditions (asthma flares, injuries, concussions, lacerations, minor broken bones, sprains) that can be managed in the office – saving a trip to the hospital.

 Obviously, if it’s apparent the child needs more care than I can give in my office, I wouldn’t hesitate to send him or her to the emergency department.
 But I do feel very comfortable with a broad spectrum of complaints.